eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 ### Another Possibility

 What if you also want to modulate your LFO from *another module*?
-For example, imagine you wanted an ADSR to control the rate of your LFO, and the LFO controlled the cutoff of the Filter.
+For example, imagine you wanted an ADSR to control the rate of your LFO, while the LFO controlled the cutoff of the Filter.
 Your LFO might be able to do this.
 Let's say the LFO rate is its parameter "d".
 You set the ADSR to modulate "d" and attach it to the LFO.
 The LFO is attached to the Filter as usual.
 Attach the ADSR to receive MIDI from your DAW or controller, and it will pass it along to the LFO, which passes it on to the Filter.

-You have to instruct the LFO not to pass modulation CCs it gets from the ADSR on to the Filter.
+Now you have to instruct the LFO not to pass modulation CCs it gets from the ADSR on to the Filter.
 Then it should work.

 ### Yet Another Possibility